LeetLLM

 1safe: Email [EMAIL] when done.
 2blocked: approval_required

-Imagine Request B ("Refund order #12345 immediately") somehow made it through input validation.
-Before any tool execution, the model proposes: "Refund $200 to the original payment method."
+Suppose Request B ("Deploy payment-service to production now") somehow made it through input validation.
+Before any tool execution, the model proposes: "Deploy payment-service to prod from the latest build."

 The output guard runs three checks: